alecryan88/chel/README.md

 ```sh
 touch dev.env
 ```
-Then copy the below variables into dev.env.
+Then copy the below variables into ```dev.env```.
 We'll work through configuring each of these in the new few steps:
 ```sh
 DAGSTER_PG_USERNAME=
 DAGSTER_PG_PASSWORD=